-The old saying, “what you don’t know won’t hurt you,” can just as easily be applied to pixels as it could it be to your ex-lover’s new boyfriend or girlfriend.
-They are a fickle thing (dead or stuck pixels that is), one that will continually draw your eye and is nigh impossible to overlook once you see it.
-And while you could shell out bookoo bucks in repairs or replace the display entirely, there’s often no harm in trying a few quick troubleshooting methods to see if you can snap the pixel back into shape without have to resort to costly services and outside alternatives.
+Once you notice a dead pixel, it’s hard to think of anything else — it’ll keep drawing your eye and driving you a little more crazy with each glance.
+While you could shell out big bucks in repairs, or replace the display entirely, there’s no harm in trying a few quick troubleshooting methods to see if you can snap the pixel back into shape without resorting to costly services and outside alternatives.

 Here’s our quick guide on how to fix a dead (or stuck) pixel.
 We cannot guarantee the methods below will resurrect your pixel from the dead, but it’s worth a shot.
-Also, many manufactures will even replace your screen if you’re still under warranty and meet a certain set of requirements (i.e. a certain number of dead pixels), so be sure to check your warranty for a free replacement before digging in below.
+Also, many manufacturers will replace your screen if you’re still under warranty and meet a certain set of requirements (terms vary by company), so be sure to check your warranty before digging in below.

 PixelHealer is a bit of software from Aurelitec that’s designed to fix pixel problems, and it’s a free download for Windows, which means it ought to be your first stop.
 Frankly, there’s not much more that needs to be said about the software because the online instructions are simple and straightforward.

 When you download and run PixelHealer, it will create a miniature color window with the command to “Start Flashing.”
 Cover the dead pixel area with the window, and use the command.